 Outside presentation is important…first impressions can often make a big difference in how the buyer views the inside of your home.
 You don’t have to spend a lot of money on any of these projects, in fact you probably shouldn’t.
 Just consider a little elbow grease as a good investment.
 Most of the outdoor sprucing can take place over a weekend.
 All of this effort will pay off when you grab a buyer’s interest before they even walk through the front door.

-Make sure you don’t overdo anything, including paint colors, flowers, and outdoor furniture.
+Most of the time a little elbow grease is all you need with ten steps to great curb appeal.
+You want to make sure you don’t overdo anything, though, including paint colors, flowers, and outdoor furniture.
 You don’t want to overwhelm your visitors, you just want to make them feel welcome.
 Welcome enough to want to stay!

 Contact Chris Highland for our Seller’s Marketing Plan